African story themes

 Later the story moves to a village in the kingdom of Ndongo in Angola, on the west coast of Africa.
-A woman seen in the village, “Angela,” is later shown as a captive of the Portuguese, waiting to be transported across the sea to Mexico.
+A woman seen in the village, “Angelo,” is later shown as a captive of the Portuguese, waiting to be transported across the sea to Mexico.
 The Portuguese ship carrying a human cargo of slaves was intercepted en route by English privateers, and 20-some of the Angolans were brought to Virginia, the first documented Africans in the colony.
-Among them was Angela, known to live in Virginia in 1624.
+Among them was Angelo, who was known to live in Virginia in 1624.
 Filming locations included the African country of Angola, where inhabitants of the town of Massangano, using traditional construction methods and materials, built a set depicting a 17th-century Ndongan village.
 Filmmakers selected Angolan locations where the events of 1619 took place, including Massangano, where captured Angolans were held as prisoners by the Portuguese before being sent to the coast, and the Ilha do Cabo (Cape Island), where enslaved people were loaded on ships and sent to America.

 West African Objects on Display in Jamestown Settlement Exhibition Galleries

-Jamestown Settlement’s expansive galleries feature one of the most varied collections of objects relating to the nation’s beginnings in 17th-century Virginia, including more than 500 objects representative of the Powhatan Indian, European and African cultures.
+Jamestown Settlement’s expansive galleries feature one of the most varied collections of objects relating to the nation’s beginnings in 17th-century Virginia, including more than 500 objects representative of the Powhatan Indian, European and west central African cultures.
 The skill of West African craftsmen as well as African contact with Europeans is reflected in a pair of bronze bracelets from Benin whose decorations include stylized pictures of Portuguese soldiers, and an Owo carved ivory bracelet, an example of an object highly valued by European collectors.
 Thirty objects from the Ambundu culture of Angola are exhibited courtesy of the Mercer Museum of the Bucks County Historical Society in Doylestown, Pa., in a diorama representing the Ndongan culture of the first known Africans in Virginia.
 The Ambundu were part of the Ndongo kingdom in the 16th and 17th centuries.
 Collected in the early 20th century by Swedish American scholar Amandus Johnson, the Ambundu artifacts are similar to the weapons, tools and personal items used by 17th-century Ndongans.
 A dramatic multimedia presentation, “From Africa to Virginia,” chronicles African encounters with Europeans, the impact on African culture, and the development of the transatlantic slave trade.

 ‘Liberty Fever’ Introductory Film at the American Revolution Museum at Yorktown Features Story of Billy Flora